Harry-Yates/radioPlayer/README.md

 - [LIVE DEMO](https://harry-yates.github.io/radioPlayer/)

-Radio player that plays songs via Sveriges Radio API.
-Previous, current and next songs are displayed in the UI.
+Radio player that plays the R3 channel via Sveriges Radio API.

+Previous, current and next songs are displayed in the Neumorphic style UI.

 Hyper Island - The First App - Brief 3.

 ### :open_file_folder: The Brief:

-Build a web app built upon Sveriges Radio API (though you are more than welcome to use another API if you wish)
+Build a web app built upon Sveriges Radio API.

 - Use plain JavaScript
 - Code should be readable